-To visit the TELS and TSAC websites for more information, please click the links below.
+To visit the TSAC website for more information, please click: Tennessee Student Assistance Corporation

 The links below will help you to navigate the HOPE scholarship process on this page.

-Following high school graduation, the completion of a home school program, or the completion of a GED program, a student has 16 months to enroll in an eligible postsecondary institution.
+Following Tennessee high school graduation, the completion of a Tennessee home school program, or the completion of a GED program in the state of Tennessee, a student has 16 months to enroll in an eligible postsecondary institution.

 Click here for a list of eligible Tennessee public colleges, private colleges, and universities.